 - Typical effective concentrations: 2–5% in the formulation, applied daily

-Topical GHK-Cu is what sits in premium skincare products marketed in every major market.
-The evidence for its cosmetic effects on skin texture and appearance is reasonable.
+Topical GHK-Cu is what sits in premium skincare products marketed in every major market, typically formulated as a copper peptide serum at concentrations between 2% and 5%.
+The evidence for its cosmetic effects on skin texture and appearance is reasonable, and the copper peptide serum category is by some distance the most studied form of the molecule.

 Dosing#